FOLLOWME-prj/mqtt2json/README.md

     ```bash
     sudo systemctl restart chirpstack-gateway-bridge
     ```
+- Option B: Use protobuf decoding (recommended for full fidelity) This tool supports protobuf decoding of ChirpStack messages out of the box.
+Make sure your mqtt2json.py is configured properly and protobuf Python files are included in the Docker image.
 ## 3. Configure MQTT Topics

 The topics to subscribe to are loaded from the `topics.txt` file, considering the following: